 Mr. Lavelle, along with the other attorneys and staff at Lavelle Law, Ltd. established the Palatine Food Drive in 2002 to support the Palatine Food Pantry in Palatine, Illinois.
 As a large-scale food drive, Mr. Lavelle solicits the assistance of supermarket clients and food distributors in the Chicagoland area.
 Corporate involvement combined with community outreach makes the Palatine Food Drive one of the most successful Food Drives in the northwest suburbs.

 Mr. Lavelle has served on the Board of Directors of the Society for the Preservation of Human Dignity (PHD), a Palatine not-for-profit organization serving unwed mothers and families.
-In 2010, Kerry recieved the prestigious Spirit of Life Award from teh Society for the Preservation of Human Dignity for his efforts within the community.
+In 2010, Kerry received the prestigious Spirit of Life Award from the Society for the Preservation of Human Dignity for his efforts within the community.

 Mr. Lavelle is in his sixteenth year as a volunteer attorney for the Clinic for the Disabled and Elder Law (CDEL).
 Mr. Lavelle has agreed to become the Federal Tax Partner of CDEL, helping administer and evaluate the tax practice CDEL.